solyarisoftware/voskJs/README.md

 Vosk is an open source embedded (offline, on-device) speech-to-text engine which can run in real time also on small devices.
-It's based on Kaldi.
-Made by Nikolay V. Shmyrev.
+It's based on Kaldi, but Nikolay V. Shmyrev's Vosk offers a smart and performant interface!

 Documentation:
 - https://alphacephei.com/vosk/